Dimtemp/PowerShell-training/02b-history.md

 1. Open a new PowerShell console.
 1. Run this command to verify the PSReadLine module is present in memory: ```Get-Module```
 1. Removing the module only removes the module from memory.
 Every time PowerShell is started, the PSReadLine module is loaded into memory.
-1.
+1. We're dealing with this behaviour in another exercise (PowerShell profiles).
+For now, we'll just disable the PSReadLine history in the next task.

 ## Task 3: psreadline fine-tuning
 1. Run this command: ```Get-Command -Module PSReadLine```
 1. Run this command: ```Get-PSReadlineOption```
-1. Get-PSReadlineKeyHandler
+1. Notice the HistorySavePath property.
+All commands are saved to this location.
+If you're entering sensitive commands or text in the PowerShell console, this is saved in your profile folder.
+In high-security environments/organizations this is not desirable.
+1. Let's disable the HistorySavePath using this command: ```Set-PSReadlineOption -HistorySaveStyle SaveNothing```
+1. Run this command: ```Get-PSReadlineKeyHandler```
 1. This command shows many keyboard combinations.
+They can be customized using the ```Set-PSReadlineKeyHandler``` command.